jmedin1965/Notes/Postfix_configuration_for_a_host_or_server.md

 ### Relay Domains

-Configuration>>Mail Poxy>> Ports
+Configuration>>Mail Proxy>> Ports

 A list of all domains tha we will receive and forward from external.
-Everithing else will be rejected.
+Everything else will be rejected.

 ### Ports

 I ended up swapping input and output ports.
 By default, port 25 is the external port, and 26 is the internal.
 Since I'm forwarding from the firewall, I created a rule to forward external port 25 to port 26 on the GW.

-Configuration>>Mail Poxy>> Ports
+Configuration>>Mail Proxy>> Ports
 External SMTP Port 26
 External SMTP Port 25